oufuzhao/CLIB-FIQA/README.md

 ## Description
 ####
-This is the code repository for the paper "CLIB-FIQA: Face Image Quality Assessment with Confidence Calibration," accepted in the Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR).
+This is the code repository for the paper "CLIB-FIQA: Face Image Quality Assessment with Confidence Calibration," accepted in the Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), 2024.
 The paper is available at [here](https://openaccess.thecvf.com/content/CVPR2024/papers/Ou_CLIB-FIQA_Face_Image_Quality_Assessment_with_Confidence_Calibration_CVPR_2024_paper.pdf).

 ## Abstract
 ####